-Producing Australia's
+Producing Australia’s finest cherries

-We grow over 20 different varieties of cherries.
-Our main types are: Earlise, Simco, Santina, Sequoia, Samba, Simone, Lapins, Skeena, Kordia.
 We also grow three main types of grapes: Chardonnay, Cabernet Sauvignon and Pinot.

 Cherries are native to Eastern Europe and Asia Minor regions.
 They are in the “drupe” or stone fruit category, belonging to the broad Rosaceae family of small tree fruits in the genus, Prunus.
 Several species of cherries exist.